duongtd23/NSLPK-formal-verification/README.md

 - `nslpk.cafe`: The formal specification of the NSLPK protocol.
 The detailed explanation is given below.
 - `invariants.cafe`: The invariant properties and lemmas.
 The descriptions of invariant properties are given below.
 - `inputs`: Input scripts for IPSG to produce the proof scores.
 - `nspk`: The formal specification of the NSPK protocol and a counterexample of its secrecy property.
 See README in that folder.
+This is mainly to show that we correctly specify NSLPK.
 - other files: The proofs of invariants and lemmas.

 ---